pj51mgit/Tidy-Data-Repo/Readme.md

 Project to Extract Samsung Galaxy S Smartphone Data for Further Analysis
 =============================================================================

-The script uploaded to this GitHub repo extracts the data from the 'UCI HAR Dataset' that has previously been downloaded and unzipped to my 'Working Directory' in R from "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip".
+The script uploaded to my GitHub Tidy Data repo extracts the data from the 'UCI HAR Dataset' that has previously been downloaded and unzipped to my 'Working Directory' in R from "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip".

 This is as per the directions for the project:
 **"The code should have a file run_analysis.R in the main directory that can be run as long as the Samsung data is in your working directory."**